fowlertm/semiTakeHome/README.md

 ![Love results](views/love.png)

 And there you have it!
 A simple way of using weaviate as a backend search engine.

+### Summary and conclusion.

+Let's pause for a moment and recap.
+In `data_processing.py` we pulled in a books dataset and did some basic pre-processing on it, then we defined, created, and populated the schema.
+In `query.js` we defined a GraphQL query which would let us ask this schema for information, and we exported the function so that `index.js` could access it.
+In `index.js` we set up a lightweight application that could use the query in `query.js` to get data from the schema and pass it to `search.ejs`, which renders the result in a webpage.

+What comes out of all this is a simple web-based application which can take a search string and return any book record containing that string in any of its fields.

-To find out more visit us at [weaviate.io](weaviate.io).
+To find out more about the future of vector search and what it can do for your enterprise, visit us at [weaviate.io](weaviate.io)

 Thank you.